Vrouwen Eredivisie: Format

 The Eredivisie plays in a double round-robin format, with all 12 teams playing each other once at home and once on the road.

 Due to the varying number of teams in the league, its schedule has had several different formats.
 From its inception until 2009–10, the Eredivisie played in a quadruple round-robin format, with teams playing each other four times a season.
 The following two season, 2010–11 and 2011–12, the schedule was changed to a triple round-robin, with teams playing each other three times, once at home, once away, and the host of the third match determined by lottery before the season.
 When the Eredivisie returned in 2015–16, so did the original quadruple round-robin schedule.

 From 2016 to 2020, the season was split in two parts, a regular season, where all clubs play a triple round-robin format, and a playoff, where the top four teams, based on points, form a champions group and the remaining teams form a placement group.
 Each group then played a double round-robin schedule.
 Points won in the regular season were halved and added to the points of the playoff stage rounds to determine final rankings.
 In the 2021–22 season, the league returned to a triple round-robin system, eliminating the playoff groups.
 In the 2022–23 season, the league adopted its current double round-robin format.

 There has not been relegation from the Eredivisie, but the league announced in March 2024 that there would be a promotion and relegation system beginning during the 2024–25 season.
 Promotion and relegation had been planned since 2008.
 Teams may be promoted from the lower Vrouwen Eerste Divisie.
 The last placed Eredivisie team can be relegated if a club's first team wins the Eerste Divisie.
 That season, there was no relegation due to Fortuna Sittard's dissolution, but the league announced that three clubs would be demoted in the 2025–26 season with one team promoted to form a ten-team league.

 Other club tournaments run during or adjacent to the Eredivise season.
 Prior to the season, the previous season's league champion and cup champion play in the Super Cup.
 During the season, Eredivisie club and lower-level women's clubs compete in the KNVB Women's Cup.
-Since 2019, the top champion and the leaders during the each of the first three quarters of the season compete in the Eredivisie Cup, held after the regular season.
+Since 2019, the top champion and the leaders during each of the first three quarters of the season compete in the Eredivisie Cup, held after the regular season.

 Teams

 Current season

-Twelve teams will compete in the 2025–26 season.
+Twelve teams competed in the 2025–26 season.